Warfarin induced skin necrosis

 The diagnosis of warfarin induced skin necrosis is made clinically.

 Skin biopsy can aid in diagnosis.
-It usually reveals clotting within blood vessels in the skin without any inflammation.
+Histopathology of warfarin necrosis usually reveals clotting within blood vessels in the skin without any inflammation.
 Warfarin can also precipitate calciphylaxis, recognised on biopsy by calcium deposition in the affected skin.

 Blood tests for protein C and protein S levels are important to assess the likely predisposing causes.